zrei/aoc23/README.md

 ## Day 6
 * Learning to work with even larger numbers by using `long long` and `double` to prevent overflow

+## Day 7
+* Deciding to try out enums in cpp for the first time to represent the hand types